 In 4.1.x there was a naming clash between the regular decoder counters and the decoder-event counters.
 This lead to a fair amount of decoder-event counters not being shown in the EVE.stats records.
-To address this without breaking existing setups, a config option decoder-events-prefix was added to change the naming of the decoder-events from decoder.coder.count to decoder.event.
+To address this without breaking existing setups, a config option decoder-events-prefix was added to change the naming of the decoder-events from decoder.counters to decoder.event.
+In 5.0 this became the default.
+See issue 2225.